A classic story of revenge, told from a surprising perspective.

-The Relationship Story Throughline balances out the Overall Story Throughline in much the same way that the Main Character balances out concerns of the Influence Character.
-Within the Overall Story perspective of Captain America: Civil War, we witness the separation of the many parts of a team.
+The Relationship Story Throughline balances out the Objective Story Throughline in much the same way that the Main Character balances out concerns of the Obstacle Character.
+Within the Objective Story perspective of Captain America: Civil War, we witness the separation of the many parts of a team.
 Within the Relationship Story Throughline we witness the failure to resolve another kind of team: a friendship.

 Their friendship struggles as the basic belief in their relationship and the trust inherent in a friendship fails to motivate flow (Relationship Story Problem of Faith).
 This dysfunction eventually transforms what they once had into an arrangement more adversarial in nature (Relationship Story Throughline of Psychology, Relationship Story Concern of Becoming).